 Generally, if the new residence is less than 50 miles from the old one, the relocating parent might not need court approval.
 However, a long-distance move must be in the best interests of the children.
 That is different from the best interests of the relocating parent.

 Effective co-parenting is not easy, and solid legal orders are essential.
-For a free consultation with an experienced parenting time lawyer in Arlington Heights, contact the Law Offices of Martin A. Delaney III, Ltd.
+For a free consultation with an experienced parenting time lawyer in Arlington Heights, contact Andrea Heckman Law.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.

 Please contact our law office in Rolling Meadows for legal assistance with divorce, child custody, or visitation issues.
 We serve clients in the Chicago metropolitan area who need the help of an experienced and dedicated family law attorney.